paboyle/Grid/documentation/manual.rst

 	result = where(mod(coor,block)==(block-1),x,z);

-.. todo:: CD: A few words motivating this example?
+This example takes result to be either "x" or "z" in a coordinate dependent way.
+When third (z) lattice coordinate lies at the boundaries of a block size (periodic arithmetic).
+This example is lifted and paraphrased from code that (data parallel) evaluates matrix elements for a coarse representation of the Dirac operator in multigrid.

-(Other usage cases of LatticeCoordinate include the generation of plane wave momentum phases.)
+Other usage cases of LatticeCoordinate include the generation of plane wave momentum phases.

 Site local fused operations
 ------------------------------------------